Updated: Wednesday 5 February 2025

 Longer-term

 We recognise the huge significance and legacy of Burn Bullock.
 Due to the building’s Grade II Listing, restoration will be extremely costly.
-All options need to be carefully examined in terms of who will lead on that work.

 The landowners will require approval from us, in consultation with Historic England, for the permanent restoration of the building.

 We know residents and community groups have asked us to consider a compulsory purchase order of the building.
 This is a legal act that compels the sale of a private building/site to a public body.
 This is a hugely complex action and is further complicated by the listing status.
-This is something that we have considered and will continue to consider, and we will update you in due course.

 Enforcement history